owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

   <figcaption>heaptrack  on fib(20) and fib(30) respectively for clean c++ impl</figcaption>
 </figure>

-This was also the case for the clean c++ implementation I found with way less leaks but still orders of magnitudes higher allocations.
+This was also the case for the clean C++ implementation I found with way less leaks but still orders of magnitudes higher allocations.
 It couldn't even run fib(35).